MSTC-DA-IICT/Hacktoberfest2023-SudoDroids/README.md

 # Hacktoberfest2023-SudoDroids
-A Sudoku game for Android
+A Sudoku game for Android solve issues in Java/Kotlin Language

 This project is a sincere attempt by MSTC, DA-IICT to encourage Open Source contribution.
 Make the best out of the ongoing Hacktoberfest 2023 by contributing to for-the-community projects.
 This project participates in Hacktoberest 2023 and all successful PRs made here will be counted, and at least 4 successful pull requests you had to made in order to be eligible for the Hacktoberfest appreciation ( Digital Reward ).